The Channel 7 Children’s Research Foundation Annual Grant Round.

-Applications for basic science projects, clinical studies or community-based studies in any area of research relevant to children’s health, education and welfare are considered.
+Applications are invited for basic science projects, clinical studies or community-based studies in any area of research relevant to children’s health, education and/or welfare.

 - To apply, submit an Expression of Interest (EOI) online using the submission platform ‘Submittable’, which can be accessed via the link at the bottom of this page.

 - Short-listed applicants will be invited to submit a full grant application via Submittable.

-NOW OPEN : Expression of Interest (EOI) for 2024 grant funding opportunities.
+Expression of Interest (EOI) for 2024 grant funding opportunities is now closed.

 The peer review process will now commence, and applicants will be advised of the Full Grant Application outcome in mid-October 2023.

 2025 grants awarded will be formally announced at a public event to be held on 31 October 2024.